Introduction to Financial Indices

 How to Invest in an Index

 The best way to start index investing is through an Index Fund.
-These can come in the form of Mutual Funds or ETFs (Exchange-Traded Funds), which are both very liquid assets traded daily.
+These can come in the form of Mutual Funds or ETFs (Exchange-Traded Funds), both very liquid assets traded daily.

-Mutual Funds are usually actively managed where you pay for the services of a fund and manager, whereas ETFs are what. is known as a passive investment.
-Passive investments just track an index through a computer-generated market capitalisation strategy.
+Mutual Funds are usually actively managed, where you pay for the services of a fund and manager, whereas ETFs are what is known as a passive investment.
+Passive investments track an index through a computer-generated market capitalisation strategy.

-Most pensions, savings plans, SIP Investment (Systematic Investment Plan) and regular investment plans will give you broad range access to these funds, you can read more about them here.
+Most savings and retirement plans will give you access to a broad range of index funds.
+You can read more about them here.

-Trading through a Lump Sum investment is very easy as investment platforms or portfolio bonds are set up specifically to facilitate Index Investment.
+Also, trading through a Lump Sum investment is very easy as investment platforms or portfolio bonds will give you access to a limitless amount of options.
 You can read about Lump Sum investing here.

 Calculating Financial Indices